 Skip to content

-Understanding the goserve example API architecture and design patterns.
+Understanding the goserve PostgreSQL example API architecture and design patterns.

 Overview

-The goserve PostgreSQL example demonstrates a complete production-ready REST API built with the goserve framework.
-It follows a feature-based modular architecture where each API endpoint is organized into self-contained modules with clear separation of concerns, JWT authentication, role-based authorization, and comprehensive testing.
+The goserve PostgreSQL example demonstrates a complete production-ready REST API built with the goserve framework using PostgreSQL as the primary database.
+It follows a feature-based modular architecture where each API endpoint is organized into self-contained modules with clear separation of concerns, JWT authentication, and comprehensive testing.

 Core Principles